bvbohnen/x4-projects/API Functions.md

 * **Register_Shortcut**

   User function to register a shortcut.
-These shortcuts will be displayed in the api options menu for use assignment of a hotkey.
+These shortcuts will be displayed in the api options menu for user assignment of a hotkey.
 This should be re-sent each time Reloaded is signalled.

   Param : Table with the following items:
   * id